MichaelAyles/kicanvas/docs/docs/embedding.md

     -   `noinfo` - don't show the document info panel. ⚠️
     -   `nopreferences` - don't show the user preferences panel. ⚠️
     -   `nohelp` - don't show the help panel. ⚠️
+-   `loaded` (read-only) - boolean attribute that indicates whether the document data has been loaded.
+Check this before accessing viewer properties.
+-   `loading` (read-only) - boolean attribute that indicates whether the document is currently loading.
+-   `rendered` (read-only) - boolean attribute that indicates whether the document has been rendered to the canvas.
+This fires after the first frame is drawn.
 -   `src` - the URL of the document to embed.
 If you want to show multiple documents within a single viewer, you can use multiple child `<kicanvas-source>` elements.
 -   `theme` - sets the color theme to use, valid values are `kicad` and `witchhazel`.
 -   `zoom` - sets the initial view into the document. ⚠️